hoisie/httplib/Readme.md

 ## About
 httplib.go is a simple http client library for Go.

-It will probably look like python's [httplib2](http://code.google.com/p/httplib2/wiki/Examples)
+It supports all the features of go's http client package, as well as generic requests and keep-alive connections.

 ## Usage